Monsef Bakrar

-Monsef Bakrar (born 13 January 2001) is an Algerian professional footballer who plays as a forward for HNL club GNK Dinamo Zagreb and the Algeria national team.
+Monsef Bakrar (born 13 January 2001) is an Algerian professional footballer who plays as a forward for Egyptian Premier League club Al Ahly and the Algeria national team.

 Club career

 On 20 July 2022, Bakrar signed a one-year contract with Istra.
 On 11 July 2023, Bakrar signed a 3 1/2-year deal with Major League Soccer side New York City FC.

 On 1 August 2025, Bakrar returned to Croatia, signing a multi-year contract with Dinamo Zagreb.

+On July 28, Al Ahly SC officially announced the signing of the player, who had been recommended by Amr.
+Following an evaluation by the club's scouting committee, there was unanimous agreement that the club should enter negotiations to secure his signing.

 International career

 Bakrar made his debut for the senior Algeria national team on 22 March 2024, in a friendly against Bolivia.